Vortex nucleation barrier in superconductors beyond the Bean-Livingston approximation: A numerical approach for the sphaleron problem in a gauge theory

 The knowledge of potential barriers for vortex nucleation is crucial for superconductor applications.
-The classical application is current transmission and superconducting magnets, where the dissipationless state is lost if free vortices form.
+The applications include current transmission, where the dissipationless state is lost if free vortices form, and superconductive rf cavities for particle accelerators where superconductive magnets often operate in a superheated state \cite{liarte2017theoretical}.
 Recently, the problems of vortex entry barriers appeared in quantum technologies.
-In superconducting single-photon detectors, it is believed that the principle of operation consists in the creation of a current-carrying state with a small potential barrier for vortex entry, so that a single photon creates a vortex, hence a detectable signal \cite{natarajan2012superconducting, doi:10.1063/1.5000001}.
-However, small barriers yield spontaneous vortex nucleation caused by fluctuations resulting in dark counts.
-The ability to calculate potential barriers would allow to design devices with significantly improved performances.
-Likewise, the knowledge of vortex entry barriers is crucial to design superconducting topological qubits \cite{Kitaev_2001, RevModPhys.80.1083,PhysRevLett.122.187702}.
-The latter case is especially challenging due to the complicated device geometry and presence of heterostructures, where there is no analytical or numerical tool to investigate the free energy landscape.
+In superconducting single-photon detectors, it is believed that the principle of operation consists in the creation of a current-carrying state with a small potential barrier for vortex entry so that a single photon creates a vortex, hence a detectable signal~\cite{natarajan2012superconducting, doi:10.1063/1.5000001}.
+However, small barriers yield spontaneous vortex nucleation caused by fluctuations, resulting in dark counts.
+The ability to calculate potential barriers would allow designing devices with significantly improved performances.
+Likewise, the knowledge of vortex entry barriers is crucial to design superconducting topological qubits~\cite{Kitaev_2001, RevModPhys.80.1083, PhysRevLett.122.187702, Lutchyn2010, Lutchyn2018}, where the geometry of the device plays a central role.

-Here we generalize to gauge theories the simplified string method \cite{weinan2007simplified}.
-This allows us to perform surface barriers calculation in type-II superconductors for vortex nucleation ($\Delta F_\textrm{n}$) and escape ($\Delta F_\textrm{e}$), by computing the minimum energy path of the transition in the Ginzburg-Landau theory.
-The results differ from the Bean-Livingston theory \cite{bean1964surface}, which neglects the vortex core and nonlinear effects.
-More importantly, the method allows computing the effect of a complicated geometry, surface roughness and presence of pinning on the vortex entry barrier and superheating field.
+These devices often operate at temperatures near absolute zero.
+However, while a microscopically derived Ginzburg-Landau model applies only close to the critical temperature, many aspects of low-temperature vortex physics may under certain conditions be fittable by effective Ginzburg-Landau-type models \cite{silaev2012microscopic}.
+In this Rapid Communication, we generalize to gauge theories the simplified string method \cite{weinan2007simplified}.
+This allows us to perform surface barrier calculations in type-II superconductors for vortex nucleation ($\Delta F_\textrm{n}$) and escape ($\Delta F_\textrm{e}$), by computing the minimum energy path of the transition in the Ginzburg-Landau theory.
+The results differ from the Bean-Livingston theory \cite{bean1964surface}, which neglects the vortex-core and nonlinear effects.
+More importantly, the method allows taking into account the effect of surface roughness and the presence of pinning in the computation of the vortex nucleation barrier and the superheating field.
+The Ginzburg-Landau free-energy functional describing the superconductor in dimensionless units is